divyesh004/NiveshPath-Server/backend/OPTIMIZATION.md

 NiveshPath Backend Optimization
-Changes Implemented
+Changes Made
-The following optimizations have been made to enhance the performance and scalability of the NiveshPath backend:
+To optimize the NiveshPath backend, the following changes were implemented:

 1. Caching Mechanism
-A new cache.service.js has been added for in-memory caching.
+A new service cache.service.js has been added for in-memory caching.

 Two cache instances have been created:

-chatbotCache: For chatbot responses (TTL: 30 minutes)
+chatbotCache: For chatbot responses (30-minute TTL)

-userProfileCache: For user profiles (TTL: 1 hour)
+userProfileCache: For user profiles (1-hour TTL)

-Caching implemented for frequently asked questions.
+Caching has been added for frequently asked questions.

-Conversation context caching enabled.
+Caching added for conversation context.

 2. Database Query Optimization
-MongoDB connection settings optimized.
+MongoDB connection settings have been optimized.

-Improved query performance using .lean().
+Usage of lean() to improve query performance.

-Pagination queries have been optimized.
+Pagination queries optimized.

 Reduced unnecessary countDocuments calls.

 3. Response Compression
-Added compression middleware.
+compression middleware has been added.

-Enabled compression for all API responses.
+Compression applied to all API responses.

-Special compression added for chatbot routes.
+Special compression applied to chatbot routes.

 4. Performance Monitoring
-Added response time tracking middleware.
+Response time tracking middleware added.

-Logging implemented for slow responses (over 500ms).
+Logging added for slow responses (more than 500ms).

-X-Response-Time header added to all responses.
+X-Response-Time header added.

 5. Security Enhancements
 Security headers implemented.